TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/API/ConfigurationFile/BrowserLiveReloading/BrowserLiveReloading.english.md

 Once project has build, the default browser will be opened.
 If specific browser or multiple of them required to open, define their names in this property.
-This names are lower cased, for example:
+These names are lower cased, for example:

 * chrome
 * firefox